SocialGouv/oblik/README.md

 - **`oblik.socialgouv.io/max-limit-memory`**: Value used to cap maximum memory limit.

+To target specific container, suffix the config annotation with name of the container, eg:
+- **`oblik.socialgouv.io/min-limit-memory.hasura`**: Value used to cap minimum memory limit of container hasura.

 ## Usage

 1. Create a VPA object with the desired annotations: